Skip to main content

 Often higher if the policy has accrued bonuses and is well into the term

-How the Surrender Value Varies with Policy Type and Tenure?
+How Does the Surrender Value Vary with Policy Type and Tenure?

-Guard value varies with plans and periods.
+Surrender value varies by plan and period.
 It is not a fixed amount and depends on the nature of the policy you hold, as well as how long you have continued with it.
 The longer the policy stays active, the better the chances of building a higher surrender value.

 Factors that Affect the Surrender Value of a Savings Plan

-• Policy Duration Completed: The shorter the policy is held, the lower the surrender value since the benefits of bonuses accruing and less initial cost earned.
+• Policy Duration Completed: The shorter the policy is held, the lower the surrender value, since the benefits of bonuses accrue and less initial cost is earned

 Did You Know?